sictweb/bti425-2020/notes/angular-forms-data.md

 The document's existing data MUST be sent to the form.
 We will gather data from the form when it is submitted.

-In the component code, we could simply properties.
+In the component code, we could use simple properties.
 However, let's write a custom-designed class:
 ```ts
 class DataForm {
   _id: string;